Paper application forms

 Many sites allow you to store your application form online, which will let you review or edit it if required.
 If you need a username or password to access the site it is important to record these in a safe place for future reference.

 You may be allowed to use the same form for multiple job applications.
 If this is the case you should update each form with the skills/ experience relevant to that specific job.

 Online forms can be longer and more complicated than paper forms.
-Follow the instructions carefully and check how many screens you have to fill in before you can submit your application.
+Follow the instructions carefully and check how many screens there are to finish the application.